RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `400`: When the required query parameters have not been provided.
 - `404`: When no channel could be matched against the search query.

+## User Endpoints
+Path: `/user`.

+### `POST /search`
+*Current schema: 1.*

+Search for a specific user.

+Request data (body):
+- `searchTerm` (`string`): *Required.* The string to search in user's channel names.

+Returns data with the following properties:
+- `results` (`PublicUser[]`): An array containing the matches.
+If no match was found, the array is empty.
+Matches are sorted in ascending order according to the match quality.

+Can return the following errors:
+- `400`: When the request data is not sent, or is formatted incorrectly.